 C++ Setup

-In order to get started with C++ modding, you should first begin by performing the setup the project for a Blueprint-based modding project, as shown in the Getting Started guide.
+In order to get started with C++ modding, you should first follow the Getting Started guide.
 This guide assumes that you have already installed all required dependencies and followed the setup process described there.

 Background Information